OA-PASS/bagend/examples/index.md

 In addition to identifying and linking resources, the model provides for reconciling or mapping between the BAGEND resource and other contexts.
 For example, the [`Article`][model-art] supports identifiers for popular contexts such as CrossRef, PubMed, PMC, and the publisher's item identifier.
 BAGEND cannot account for all existing identifier schemes and contexts, and it cannot anticipate new schemes or contexts.
 It supports ppopular contexts and schemes based on stakeholder feedback, and more may be added in the future.

 The generic `identifiers` field, which is present on every resource, can be used to capture those identifiers whose scheme or context is not yet represented in the BAGEND resource model.
+This includes identifiers that may be relevant to the producer of the bag which they wish to be preserved or captured by the consumer of the bag.

 ### Outline of a BAGEND resource model
 Here is an overview of the major elements contained in an example resource file, rooted in the `Submission`.
 We'll consider each of these resources in turn.